What did you want to be when you grew up?

 The experience you have in law school can depend on which school you attend.
 However, most law schools have the same approach to first-year law students.
 The first year in law school is usually the most difficult for many students.

 Law school can be competitive and pretty intense when it comes to the curriculum.
 You’ll be expected to read 50 to 75 pages of case law every day.
-In some classes, your professors may use the Socratic Method which is calling out a random student to ask them questions about what they should have read.
+In some classes, your professors may use the Socratic Method which is calling on a random student to ask them questions about what they should have read.
 You never know when you’ll be called on; it’s one way for your professor to see that you’re doing your daily reading assignments.

 Many law schools don’t allow students to pick and choose their classes during their first year but rather have them take foundational classes that they’ll need to know in their second and third year of law school.

 The first-year curriculum is the foundation of your law school education.
 No matter which school you decide to attend, you’ll have the same courses during your first year.
+Here are the foundational courses you will take:

 Civil Procedure is the law governing how civil cases are litigated and the litigation process.
 This class teaches you the rules of who can sue whom, as well as how, when and where they can do it.
 It covers items such as jurisdiction and standing to sue, motions and pleadings, pretrial procedure, the structure of a lawsuit, as well as judgments and appeals.
 You’ll need to memorize the Uniform Commercial Code as well as the Federal Rules of Civil Procedures.